Stacktical/stacktical.github.io/_posts/2021-11-12-stacktical-dsla-developer-guide-p2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 hh deploy --network develop --reset
 ```
 > This will clean any previous deployment of the 'develop' network and run the Chainlink nodes locally.
-> You may run into a permissions error on the /services/chainlink-nodes folder if you run the `hh deploy` command multiple times.
-If so, run the below command to ensure permissions on chainlink-nodes folder
+> You may run into a permissions error on the /services/chainlink-nodes or the /services/graph-protocol/postgres folders if you run the `hh deploy` command multiple times.
+If so, run the below commands to ensure permissions on these folders

 ```
 sudo chown -R YOUR_USER: /home/your_path_to_DTK/stacktical-dsla-developer-toolkit/services/chainlink-nodes
+sudo chown -R YOUR_USER: /home/your_path_to_DTK/stacktical-dsla-developer-toolkit/services/graph-protocol
 ```

 Lastly we bootstrap the protocol, after which it will be ready to use!
 Bootstrap using the following command: